NoahELE/Cluster-and-Cloud-Computing-A2/README.md

 ## Repository Contents
-- Frontend: Jupyter notebooks source code of the client part of the application, contains code for retrieve data through `REST` API, perform data analysis and visualization.
+- Frontend: Jupyter notebooks source code of the client part of the application, contains code for retrieve data through `REST` API, perform data analysis and visualisation.
 - Backend: The application back-end source code, contains code for data harvester, store harvested data to `ElasticSearch`, `Fission` trigger to retrieve data from `ElasticSearch`, and all necessary component to create `Fission` packages.
 - Test: The application back-end automated tests for `Fission` routes.